trouni/slides-viewer/README.md

 ### Theme

-By default, the slides will be displayed using a custom theme, but you can use another one using the `theme` parameter.
+By default, the slides will be displayed using a custom theme, but you can use another one using the `theme` query parameter.

 Available themes include any of the [standard Reveal.js themes](https://revealjs.com/themes/).